Job 11 & 12

 My heart’s desire and prayer for ___________ is that they may be saved.
 Though they have a zeal for You God, it’s not according to knowledge.
 Being ignorant of Your righteousness they have tried to establish their own through good works or religion.
 Lord, please open their spiritual eyes and help them see the truth.
 In Jesus name, amen.

 I strongly believe in praying the Scriptures.
 God says that His Word does not return void, but accomplishes His purposes (Is.
 55.11).
-I just finished a powerful book on that subject, Praying the Bible by Donald Whitney.
+A powerful book on that subject is Praying the Bible by Donald Whitney.

 Professor Whitney addresses the almost universal problem we experience with prayer, a general dissatisfaction with the quality and quantity of our prayers.
 He says that all believers can have a meaningful and satisfying prayer life by learning to pray from Scripture, especially the Psalms.
-It is a quick read, but one of the most helpful books for me personally that I have read in a long time.
+It is a quick read, but one of the most helpful books on prayer that I’ve read.

 God bless you all,